Blog – Posted on Tuesday, Feb 04

 Laia, a young Scholar girl, witnesses Martial brutality firsthand when her brother is arrested under suspicion of treason.
 Desperate to save him from a cruel death, she throws her lot in with a shadowy rebel faction with links to her late parents.
 Now working as their spy, she infiltrates an elite military academy where she meets Elias, a trainee being groomed for the highest echelons of Martial power.
 But Elias has no desire for a crown on his head — or for blood on his hands.
 Together, these two unlikely allies strike at the very root of the empire’s corruption.

-10. Anger is a Gift by Mark Oshiro
+10. Anger Is a Gift: A Novel by Mark Oshiro

 This timely book is no less real for the fact that it's fiction.
 Anger is a Gift centers on Moss Jeffries, a teenager whose father was murdered by an Oakland police officer several years ago — leaving Moss with not only intense grief, but also panic attacks.
 Now, in his sophomore year of high school, things haven’t gotten any easier.
 In fact, the Oakland police officers have been stationed in the halls of his school, where they treat Moss and his classmates like criminals.
 As the students push back against the administration oppressing them, Moss begins to realize that his anger can be used to fuel the fight to make things right.